with recipes for white and green asparagus

 - Cut woody ends of the asparagus, up to 1 inch.
 (Debunking of the snapping asparagus myth was done by Serious Eats.)
 A fresh asparagus will not have dry ends and will barely be woody.
 If, while cutting, you still notice any fibrous parts, peel them away.

-3.)
-Cook asparagus: For maximum flavor, coat the asparagus in the melted butter, a little salt and the sugar in an ovenproof dish.
-Cover tightly with foil and place in a preheated 350°F (175°C) oven for at least 40 minutes or until a knife glides through effortlessly, though some people prefer white asparagus more al dente.
+- Cook asparagus: For maximum flavor, coat the asparagus in the melted butter, a little salt and the sugar in an ovenproof dish.
+Cover with baking paper, seal tightly with foil, and place in a preheated 400°F (200°C) oven (regular convection setting) for at least 45 minutes or until a knife glides through effortlessly, though some people prefer white asparagus more al dente.
 If you have a sous-vide, it’s a great occasion to use it at around 190-195°F (88-90°C).

 - Toast and chop hazelnuts: Delicately toast the hazelnuts in a skillet.
 Be careful not to burn them!
 Chop them very coarsely, or, if you have the patience, just halve them, which I find looks much neater.